haleyspeed/willow/readme.md

 # User guide for Leaf Labs Willow System

 ## Rationale
 Ultra-high density recordings from the Willow system must be scaled, filtered, and transformed before analysis in spike sorting scripts like Mountainsort or Kilosort.
-This collection of Jupyter notebooks does all of this plus modules for subtracting baseline probe noise from experimental data and reformatting scripts for use with Kilosort or Mountainsort.
-All except Mountainsort or Kilosort themselves can be run on Mac OS, as well as Ubuntu linux.
-The scripts have been optimized to run on high-end laptops instead of HPCs or workstations for greater flexibility.
+This collection of Jupyter notebooks does all of this plus has modules for subtracting baseline probe noise from experimental data and reformatting scripts for use with Mountainsort.You can also make long traces of individual channels or make short traces from an entire shank that represent the probe geometry.

+The scripts have been optimized to run on high-end laptops running MacOS or Ubuntu Linux (instead of HPCs or workstations) for greater flexibility.

 ## System requirements:
  - 1TB HD